Physics Violations

 Overview

-Almost all functionalist theories associate consciousness with a pattern distributed across time.
-To do so, they must invoke a framework beyond contemporary classical or quantum physics whose fundamental equations are all non-Markovian, i.e. based on the current state only.
-In other words, they rely on current physics being invalid and arguably should focus their efforts on developing and testing novel physics, rather than speculating about consciousness.
+Prominent functionalist theories associate consciousness with a sophisticated algorithm, i.e. a pattern distributed across time.
+To do so, they must invoke a framework beyond contemporary classical or quantum physics whose fundamental equations are all Markovian, i.e. based on the current state only.

 For instance, a global workspace algorithm must keep track of where information came from in individual modules, so that this insight remains present when broadcasting the information in the future, otherwise we would not know what type of broadcasts 'qualify' for consciousness or not.
-However, the fundamental equations of relativity and quantum field theory do not create links to historic events like this.
+However, the fundamental equations of relativity and quantum field theory do not create sophisticated links to historic events in the required fashion.
 Future states depend only on the current state and the equations governing their evolution.
-Wherever that information is to be 'kept track of', it lies outside the understanding of physics.
+Compressed information in a system's current state cannot be assumed sufficient to guarantee that a conscious-causing causal role occurred, rather than the many other past trajectories that could have led to that state.
+Wherever that past trajecory information is to be 'kept track of', it lies outside the contemporary understanding of physics.

-Finding patterns within the historic causal graph is a computational problem, and as such, it requires access to the data in which those patterns exist.
+A related issue is that finding patterns within the historic causal graph is a computational problem, and as such, it requires access to the data in which those patterns exist.
 That would mean something in nature must have access to all of the historic interactions that need to be considered.
-An adjacent concern is that actually finding complex patterns in causal graph maps to the subgraph isomorphism problem, a computationally challenging problem to solve in the general case (NP-complete).
+Consider how actually finding complex patterns in causal graph maps to the subgraph isomorphism problem, a computationally challenging problem to solve in the general case (NP-complete).
 Where does this computation take place in the proposed physical system?
-If the system embodies it, in some analogue computing sense, this requires explaining and likely introduces substrate dependencies that conflict with traditional views of functionalism.
+If the system embodies the computation, in some analogue computing sense, this requires explaining and may introduce substrate dependencies that conflict with traditional views of functionalism.

 Responses